dhawals1939/context_encoder/README.md

     ├── discriminator.py                #model of dicriminator defined
     ├── generator.py                    #model for generator defined
     ├── test.py                         #code for testing the trained models.
-    └── README.md
+    ├── .pdf files                      #reports and ppts of the project └── README.md

 ## Results over the paris dataset